Miller Professor and Chair of Architecture

-This upcoming Architecture Biennale in Venice 2020 will be a big showcase for Penn with several exhibits already planned.
-We also participated in the Architecture Biennale in Venice in 2018; Practice Professor Ferda Kolatan curated an exhibition, 12 Objects & 12 Images, that featured work from the Design Studios of faculty members Kutan Ayata, Hina Jamelle, Simon Kim, Ali Rahim, and Robert Stuart-Smith.
-The Biennale’s Arsenale featured Graham Chair and Professor of Architecture Marion Weiss and her partner Michael Manfredi’s immersive installation, Lines of Movement, that “examine[d] new terms and conditions for design in a century when natural resources are limited and challenged further by the interconnected issues of climate change and social isolation.”
+The upcoming Architecture Biennale in Venice 2020 was postponed and the student projects of Associate Professor of Practice Ferda Kolatan and Lecturer Ezio Blasetti will now be showcased in 2022.
+We also participated in the Architecture Biennale in Venice in 2018: Kolatan curated an exhibition, 12 Objects & 12 Images, which featured work from the Design Studios of faculty members Kutan Ayata, Hina Jamelle, Simon Kim, Ali Rahim, and Robert Stuart-Smith.
+The Biennale’s Arsenale featured Graham Chair and Professor of Architecture Marion Weiss and her partner Michael Manfredi’s immersive installation, Lines of Movement, which “examine[d] new terms and conditions for design in a century when natural resources are limited and challenged further by the interconnected issues of climate change and social isolation.”

 Join us at Weitzman School.

 Winka Dubbeldam, Assoc.
 AIA

 Department of Architecture